rcrowther/updownrecord/README.rst

 Limitations
 -----------
-Self contained records only (ignores foreign keys)
+Self-contained records only (foreign keys are unsupported)

 Only handles CSV, CFG (microsoft '.ini'), JSON, and XML (that's a limitation?
 Someone will probably think so).

+Text encoding must be UTF-8

+High performance?
+Not likely.
+API first.

 Requires